What is conflict management?

 In conflict management, there are three major steps in order to get to a solution that is sustainable.

 Before a conflict is actually open, it announces itself with various symptoms.
 Changes in the behaviour of individual staff members, hostile remarks, verbal abusive language, disinterest, avoidance or evasion could be indicative of a conflict.

-It is important to recognise the stage of the conflict in order to set appropriate courses of action to prevent escalation.
-The earlier one recognises the conflict, the more leeway one has.
+It is important to recognize the stage of the conflict in order to set appropriate courses of action to prevent escalation.
+The earlier one recognizes the conflict, the more leeway one has.

 Conflict resolution strategies

 If the goal is that one party wants to push through its interests at all costs, the party pursues a win-loose strategy.

 The other party, on the other hand, which accepts that its interests are suppressed, pursues a loose-win strategy.

 If both parties vehemently pursue a win-lose strategy, they inevitably end up in a lose-lose situation.
 This strategy is characterized by no concessions and a compromise is far away.

 This strategy is the most desirable.
 It is about finding a solution to the conflict that is not merely acceptable to all parties – as would be the case with a compromise – but from which all parties derive a real benefit.
 All parties are treated equally in the win-win strategy – no one is right or wrong.
 The only question is: “How can everyone gain from the situation?”.
 In most cases, the win-win strategy even crystallizes a completely new approach to a solution.

 A lot of conflicts do arise from communication problems.
 Feel free to check out our Virtual Communication Workshop where we talk giraffe.